Religious Literacy & Interfaith Leadership

 Because the level of one’s education is a leading predictor of religious knowledge, grants are encouraged that contribute to a religiously well-informed public.
 Grant proposals may address academic curricula, co-curricular activities, and pedagogies that increase knowledge about religion and its role in sustaining a democratically inclusive society.

 As we have become an increasingly diverse nation by all definitions, it is essential that leaders are prepared to model meaningful engagement among different faith traditions.
-This may include those who serve in clerical roles as well as leaders in civic, academic, business and non-profit sectors.
-We are interested in programs that prepare leaders with the knowledge to foster mutual respect for religious beliefs and traditions and that address the ways in which our multi-religious society magnifies the need for civil discourse and tolerance.
+This may include those who serve in clerical roles as well as leaders in civic, academic, business, professional and non-profit sectors.
+We are interested in supporting programs that prepare leaders with the knowledge to foster mutual respect for religious beliefs and traditions and that address the ways in which our multi-religious society magnifies the need for civil discourse and tolerance.

 Potential grant recipients include programs that prepare religious leaders within or related to higher education, theological education, and organizations with an established record in interfaith leadership.